 Lean on Bandwidth

-Each connected device will only load your network with about 80kbyte, when some one is talking.
+Each connected device will only load your network with under 100kbyte/s, when some one is talking.

 When there is no audio on the system there is only a “keep alive” status burst sent out every second to identify each network interface.